NadireGh/All-the-News-That-s-Fit-to-Scrape/README.md

 * Welcome to All-the-News-That-s-Fit-to-Scrape!
 Here we have a web app that lets users leave comments on the latest news.
 But you're not going to actually write any articles; instead, we flex your Mongoose and Cheerio muscles to scrape news from another site.

+  ### Click this link to see the app: https://calm-everglades-92725.herokuapp.com/

 ##  Technologies

 | Frontend  | Backend |